dajat/30-Days-To-Automation/README.md

 ## 🏁 Final Goal

 By the end of 30 days, I aim to:
-- Complete multiple small automation projects.
+- Complete 2 automation projects.
 - Strengthen my testing portfolio.
 - Share templates, scripts, and learnings to help others start their automation journey too.